curiouselectric/batlistener/Bat Listener Instructions/BatListenerInstructions.md

 | 1k ohm              | Brown, Black, Red, Gold    | R4        |

 The resistors do not have a polarity and can be soldered either way around.
+Ensure they are soldered flat close to the PCB.
+Use a multimeter or colour code chart to ensure correct resistor values.

-# Step 3: Solder the capacitors
+# Step 2: Solder the capacitors
 ![Solder Capacitors] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_3.png "Solder the capacitors x 2")

 The capacitors are: